brennanfee/project-templates/readme.md

   etc.
 - licenses -> These are copies of the licenses I use with modifications.
 Pick one and copy it into the project folder named `license`.
+- node -> These are, naturally, node-specific files.
+Mostly config for common tools such as prettier.

 ## License